 High Cost Special Education Aid provides additional support for school districts and other eligible LEAs serving students with disabilities that are significant and costly.
 Agencies apply for partial reimbursement of the costs for individual students in the previous fiscal year.

 This program provides additional special education aid to Wisconsin school districts, independent (2r/2x) charter schools, CESAs or CCDEBs.
-An LEA is eligible for aid when a student with disabilities has actual, additional, non-administrative costs of special education and related services in excess of $30,000, after certain reimbursements are excluded.
+An LEA is eligible if a student with disabilities has actual, additional, non-administrative costs of special education and related services in excess of $30,000.
+Some reimbursements are excluded.
 High Cost Special Education Aid is administered under s.
 115.881, Wis.
 Stats., and PI 30, Wis.
 Admin.
 Code.
 By law, an LEA cannot receive both High Cost Special Education Aid and Supplemental Special Education Aid.

 Eligible costs are defined in the program guidance document.

 Frequently Asked Questions (FAQ)

 The report opens on Sunday, January 21, 2024, and closes on Monday, March 11, 2024.

 High-Cost Special Education Aid is a sum-certain appropriation in the state's biennial budget.
 The 2023-24 high-cost appropriation is $13,032,000.
 The average reimbursement rate in 2022-23 for LEAs was 29.07% of each student's cost above $30,000.